 Board of Directors of Eni SpA guides the company by pursuing sustainable success in the creation of long-term value to the benefit of shareholders, taking into account the interests of other stakeholders that might be of relevance for the Company.
 Sustainability and Scenarios Committee of Eni SpA acts as the proposing, advisory and preliminary process body for the Board of Directors of Eni SpA in relation to scenarios and sustainability, to be interpreted as the processes, initiatives and activities aimed at monitoring Eni's commitment to sustainable development across the value chain.
-Integrated Compliance Function of Eni SpA ("integrated compliance function" and "sustainability function") ensure, each for their area of concern, the identification and implementation of the present regulatory instrument and its monitoring, guaranteeing, through a so-called "embedded" approach, the integration of Human Rights issue in the design of all Sustainability Function of Eni SpA corporate processes, including relations with Third Parties and external Stakeholders.
-Functions Responsible for processes impacted by Salient Issues of Eni SpA 18 assess, each for their area of concern and in relation to specific areas of commitment, the actual or potential adverse impacts that Eni may cause, or contribute to causing, and identify and implement the relevant mitigation and cessation measures, in line with the methodological guidelines identified by the integrated compliance and sustainability functions.
-Business Compliance Function ensure, in coordination with Eni's integrated compliance and sustainability functions, the necessary support for the implementation and monitoring of the activities covered by the Local Function Responsible for Sustainability present Policy and which are demanded to each Subsidiary.
-Line Manager ensures, as far as they are concerned, the implementation and monitoring of the activities encompassed by the present Policy, including relations with Third Parties and external Stakeholders.
+Integrated Compliance Function of Eni SpA ("integrated compliance function" and "sustainability function") ensure, each for their area of concern, the identification and implementation of the present regulatory instrument and its monitoring, guaranteeing, through a so-called "embedded" approach, the integration of Human Rights issue in the design of all Sustainability Function of Eni SpA external Stakeholders.
+Functions Responsible for processes impacted by Salient Issues of Eni SpA assess, each for their area of concern and in relation to specific areas of commitment, the actual or potential adverse impacts that Eni may cause, or contribute to causing, and identify and implement the relevant mitigation and cessation measures, in line with the methodological guidelines identified by the integrated compliance and sustainability functions.
+Business Compliance Function ensure, in coordination with Eni's integrated compliance and sustainability functions, the necessary support for the implementation and monitoring of the activities covered by the present Policy and which are demanded to each Subsidiary.
+Local Function Responsible for Sustainability Line Manager ensures, as far as they are concerned, the implementation and monitoring of the activities encompassed by the present Policy, including relations with Third Parties and external Stakeholders.

-$^{^{\}rm 18}$ "Process Owner" according to Eni Regulatory System.
+&lt;sup>18 "Process Owner" according to Eni Regulatory System.